mrbardia72/Go-Interview-Questions-And-Answers/interview/persian/interface.md

 The composed interface can be used to interact with any object that implements all the embedded interfaces.

 Interface composition provides a way to define more specific, higher-level interfaces by combining existing interfaces.

+3- Differences:

+Interface composition involves combining multiple interfaces to create a new interface with a specific set of behaviors.

+Interface embedding is a way of inheriting methods from an embedded interface and extending it with additional methods.

+Interface composition creates a new interface that includes the behaviors of the composed interfaces, while interface embedding allows one interface to inherit the methods of another interface.

+Interface composition is typically used when you want to define a higher-level interface that combines multiple behaviors, while interface embedding is used to extend an existing interface with additional methods.

  </p>

 ---